 After maxillofacial surgery, the jaws are completely closed for about 4 to 6 weeks and the patient is allowed to only drink fluids using straw, the patient should not eat any solid food and should only eat mixed watery foods.

-After 6 weeks, the patient can eat soft foods with minimal pressure on the jaws.
-Subsequently, the patient can return to normal diet with caution with the dentist discretion.
+After 6 weeks, the patient gains access to consume soft foods with minimal pressure on the jaws.
+A while later, the patient can return to normal diet with caution with the dentist discretion & rules.

 Possible complications of orthognathic surgery

-Like other surgical interventions, maxillofacial surgery is associated with its own potential complications and risks.
-For this reason, it is advisable to consult with an orthodontist thoroughly and consider advantages and disadvantages of orthognathic surgery, before deciding on operation, especially in cases where the surgery is not necessary and only facial esthetic is concerned.
+Similar to many other surgical interventions, maxillofacial surgery is associated with its own potential types of complications and risks.
+For this very reason, it is advisable to consult with an orthodontist thoroughly, consider advantages and disadvantages of orthognathic surgery, before deciding on operation, especially in cases where the surgery is not necessary and only facial esthetic is concerned.